dss-extensions/dss_capi/README.md

 Other features that may include more invasive changes in the code base will probably be developed in another repository.

+Most of the roadmap should be achieved in the 0.11.x release series.
+We expect to reach version 1.0 after most funcionality is in place.

 ## Questions?